coopermaa/awesome-sinatra/README.md

 ## Debugging and Profiling

+* [Better Errors](https://github.com/charliesome/better_errors) - Better Errors replaces the standard
+  Rails error page with a much better and more useful error page.
+It is also usable outside of Rails in any Rack app as Rack middleware.
 * [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) - Middleware that displays speed
   badge for every html page.
 A simple but effective mini-profiler for .NET, Ruby, Go and Node.js.
   Introduced in [Railscasts #368 MiniProfiler](http://railscasts.com/episodes/368-miniprofiler)